RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 ## VIDEO SUBSYSTEM
 ComPAN comes in a MERA 79xx series terminal case (slightly bigger than standard terminal).
 The screen is monochrome, known are units with green and amber CRTs.
-It is said that amber CRTs were B/W with amber coating that is not a phosphor.
+It is said that amber CRTs were B/W with amber coating outside the tube (not phosphor).
 The video parameters are of composite video - HSync of 15,625 kHz, VSync of 50 Hz.
 The video board has no dedicated video controller but is based on three 8255s.
 It has 64k x 12 bit(!) of screen memory (on VIDEORAM 2 board).
 It suports underline, inverted, blinking and different chargen modes.